 Visibility enables tangible improvements in day-to-day operations:

-- Reduced duplication: Conflicting asset records and redundant tasks are minimized.
+- Reduced duplication: A shared inventory minimizes conflicting asset records and redundant tasks.

 - Faster response: Teams can prioritize patching and remediation based on accurate, real-time data.